 Messenger Is Quickly Becoming A Mainstream Channel For Businesses

-Right now, Messenger Marketing is still new.
+Right now, Messenger Marketing is still relatively new.
 Niche.
 Unknown to most people.

 It hasn’t become a common mainstream channel of business communication and marketing.

 At least…not yet.
-Fast-forward a year or 2 and that will all be different.
+Fast-forward a year or two and that will all be different.